AAF Omaha President

 Legislative Issues Co-Chair

-Sheila O’Connor is the Executive Director Public Affairs for Metropolitan Community College (NE), a 40,000-student community college serving the greater Omaha area.
-As the college’s chief communications executive, O’Connor develops internal and external communication plans for the college based upon strategic planning, and educates the public on the college’s programs, course offerings and resources.
+Sheila O’Connor recently joined the NE Trucking Association as their Vice President.
+Prior to the NE Trucking Association she served as the Executive Director Public Affairs for Metropolitan Community College (NE), a 40,000-student community college serving the greater Omaha area.
 O’Connor has more than 25 years experience in public relations, marketing, community and economic development and government relations.
 O’Connor is a graduate of the University of Nebraska Lincoln and is a member of several professional organizations including Council for Resource Development, University Economic Developers Association, American Advertising Federation and American Association of University Women.

 Teonne is the Assistance Director of Public Affairs at Metropolitan Community College and Communications Director for Greater Beth-el Temple Ministries.